runekn/x4-reactive-docking/README.md

 ## Thanks to
 * Alkeena for making another mod that does somewhat the same things, so that I could easily see how to achieve what I wanted despite this being my first mod :P
+* Forleyor for making proper compatibility with Subsystem Targeting Orders